exyi/coberec/docs/thesis/approaches.md

-# Approaches to reducing boilerplate code
+# Approaches to Reducing Boilerplate Code

 As we suggested in the introduction, people came up with plenty of approaches to avoid writing boilerplate code.
 In this chapter, we will explore some of them.